YulianaVR/CucumberForNETInVSCode/README.md

 Create a Sample Project
 -----------------------

-1. Create a sample VSCode project using the "specflowproject" template and .NET 6.0:
+1. Create a sample Visual Studio Code project using the "specflowproject" template and .NET 6.0:

+    '''
     mkdir Sample
     cd Sample
     dotnet new specflowproject --framework net6.0
+    '''

     ![](Images/CreateSampleVSCodeProject.png)